 After surgery, a close follow-up and a multidisciplinary approach are necessary for the success of such a program.
 The knowledge by the family physicians of the program, the understanding of what bariatric surgery means, how it is performed and what is expected of it is fundamental for these programs to be successful, as they will always be the first to assist the patient and say or give them what they need.

-The surgeries currently being performed can be of various types and performed in several ways.
+Our bariatric surgeon is the experienced Dr. Luís Sá Vinhas.
+Surgeries currently being performed can be of various types and performed in several ways: